pradeephubgit/questdb.io/docs/reference/configuration.md

 - _CLUSTER_NAME_
 - _INSTANCE_NAME_

-Their default value is `GLOBAL`, they mean nothing outside a cloud environment.
+Their default value is `GLOBAL`, and they mean nothing outside a cloud environment.

 In addition, `ALERT_MESSAGE` is a placeholder for the actual `critical` message being sent, and `QDB_VERSION` is the runtime version of the QuestDB instance